zou-group/zou-group.github.io/_posts/articles/2017-09-29-removing-noise-from-signal.md

 ---
 layout: page
 title: "3 Ways to Remove Noise from Data/Signal"
-teaser: "De-noising signal and data is one of the most important problems in data science and electrical engineering.
+teaser: "Denoising signal and data is one of the most important problems in data science and electrical engineering.
 Here, I provide a high-level breakdown of 3 ways to think about this problem."
 header: no
 comments: true
 categories: article